celo-org/docs/docs/developer-resources/walkthroughs/hello-mobile-dapp.md

 ---
-title: DappKit Truffle Box
+title: DAppKit Truffle Box
+description: Use a Truffle Box to start developing React Native dapps on Celo.
 slug: /developer-guide/start/hello-mobile
 ---

+# DAppKit Trufflebox

-This tutorial includes a walk through of a truffle box to get you started with developing React Native dapps on Celo.
+Use a Truffle Box to start developing React Native dapps on Celo.
+## Getting Started

 We will touch on several key concepts in Celo dapp development including:

  - Creating accounts (private keys)
  - Basic smart contract development in Solidity
  - Sending transactions to a Celo network